spariev/find-example/README.md

 	(nth ["hello" "bye" "foo" "bar" "baz"] (rand 5))
 	=> hello
 	nil
 </pre></code>

 ## Installation

-Will be available from clojars.org very soon
+Just add
+     [find-example "0.1"]
+to :dev-dependencies in your project.clj, or, if you're not using leiningen, download latest version of find-example.jar from (http://clojars.org/repo/find-example/find-example) and add it to your classpath.

+More info on installation can be found at the [clojars page](http://clojars.org/find-example)

-## Contributors are welcomed!
+## Contributions are welcomed!

-I have added a few examples from Clojure Wikibooks, but as we all know, there is no such thing as too much examples.
+I've added a few examples from Clojure Wikibooks, but as we all know, there is no such thing as too much examples.
-You can add new examples by the usual github means, or send me a message if you want to be added as a collaborator.
+You can submit new examples by the usual github means, or send me a message if you want to be added as a collaborator.

 ## License

-Examples (which are mostly based on examples from Clojure wikibooks (http://en.wikibooks.org/wiki/Clojure_Programming)) and code are licensed under the Creative Commons Attribution/Share-Alike License - http://creativecommons.org/licenses/by-sa/3.0
+Examples (which are mostly based on examples from [Clojure wikibooks](http://en.wikibooks.org/wiki/Clojure_Programming)) and code are licensed under the [Creative Commons Attribution/Share-Alike License](http://creativecommons.org/licenses/by-sa/3.0)